immortalbob/303ESP32S3-AI-ESPHome/README.md

 Reverse engineered over several days through binary analysis, ADC scanning, digital pin scanning, PIR sensor testing, and a lot of trial and error.
 Special thanks to the Xiaozhi open source firmware project whose boot logs and source code structure made this possible.

 ---

+## AI Assistance

+This project was reverse engineered with significant assistance from AI language models.
+The process involved multiple AI systems each contributing different strengths:

+- **Claude (Anthropic)** — Primary assistant throughout the project.
+Led the binary firmware analysis, GPIO scanning strategy, ESPHome configuration development, and iterative debugging across several days.
+Stayed in the trenches for the long haul.

+- **DeepSeek** — Contributed a detailed technical summary of findings mid-project that helped consolidate knowledge and identify the `bread-compact-wifi` SKU significance.

+- **Copilot (Microsoft)** — Provided a second opinion on configuration stability.
+  Correctly identified the `on_error` lambda logging fix and suggested the WiFi RSSI sensor.
+Got `power_save_mode` wrong but we don't talk about that.

+The combination of human curiosity, persistence, a soldering iron, and AI assistance turned a completely undocumented eBay mystery board into a fully documented, community-ready ESPHome configuration.

+If you're attempting something similar with another undocumented board, the approach that worked here was:
+1. Extract and analyze the factory firmware binary
+2. Capture the boot log for SKU/board identification
+3. Cross reference against open source firmware repositories
+4. Systematic GPIO scanning — ADC for buttons, digital for PIR, output for LEDs
+5. Iterate, iterate, iterate

+Good luck.
+You'll need it.
+But probably less than we did.

+---